jchen20/ReadMe-/README.md

 ReadMe was created initially at Hack @ Brown 2020 by Joe Han, Jeremy Chen, Jason Ho, and Steven Cheung.

+## Usage

+This app is currently not live on the Play Store.
+Feel free to download the app files, but please note that you will need your own google-

 ## Future Implementations